-Olympus E-300 versus Olympus E-330
+Olympus E-300 vs E-330

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-330 is somewhat smaller (3 percent) than the Olympus E-300.
 However, the E-330 is slightly heavier (2 percent) than the E-300.
 In this context, it is worth noting that neither the E-300 nor the E-330 are weather-sealed.

-|Olympus E-300»||147 mm||85 mm||64 mm||624 g||750||no||2004||799||Olympus E-300|
+|Olympus E-300»||147 mm||85 mm||64 mm||624 g||750||n||Sep 2004||799||Olympus E-300|

-|Olympus E-330 (⇒ lft)||140 mm||87 mm||72 mm||637 g||750||n||Jan 2006||999||Olympus E-330|
+|Olympus E-330«||140 mm||87 mm||72 mm||637 g||750||n||Jan 2006||999||Olympus E-330|

 The size of the imaging sensor is a crucial determinant of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
-Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
-On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.
+A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
+Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
+On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.